avnish32/APImageProcessorClient/README.md

     <img src = "https://github.com/avnish32/APImageProcessorServer/assets/145987378/32eca162-82bc-4a26-b2a2-fdc57379cf5d" width = "300">

   - More information on how to set up environment variable for OpenCV can be found [here](https://www.opencv-srf.com/2017/11/install-opencv-with-visual-studio.html).

-4. Build the application.
-Press Ctrl + B in Visual Studio for this.
-5. Once the application is successfully built, the program is ready to execute.

 ## Preparing command-line arguments